 Federal vs. Private Loans

-On the other hand, private loans might have lower interest rates for creditworthy applicants but may lack flexible repayment plans available with federal loans.
+On the other hand, private loans have lower interest rates for creditworthy applicants but may lack flexible repayment plans available with federal loans.

 Consider your financial situation, future earning potential, and overall borrowing needs when choosing between these two types of parent student loans.